damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 2. The client crashes
 3. The server crashes

-Quitting the client will send one final application-level message to the server (see TODO), allowing the server to distinguish between the situations.
+Quitting the client sends one final application-level message to the server (see TODO), allowing the server to distinguish between the situations.
 After the server has executed the quit routine, the sockets can now be closed.
-A `ReqGoodbye` event will be sent by the client:
+A `ReqGoodbye` event is sent by the client:

 ```json
 { "type": "ReqGoodbye" }
 ```

-A `ResGoodbye` message will be sent by the server as an acknowledgement:
+A `ResGoodbye` message is sent by the server as an acknowledgement:

 ```json
 {